joansola/slamtb/README.txt

 SLAM Toolbox for Matlab.
 ========================

-This git repository provides an EKF-SLAM and a graph-SLAM toolbox.
+This git repository provides EKF-SLAM and graph-SLAM toolboxes.

 I. Copyright and license.